'Please, we are not animals': virus fears weigh on Cambodia's garment workers

-PHNOM PENH, April 10 (Thomson Reuters Foundation) - Climbing onto a crowded truck each morning, Cambodian seamstress Sim Samphor cannot help but worry about catching the coronavirus that has closed down most of the country in recent weeks.
+PHNOM PENH (Thomson Reuters Foundation) - Climbing onto a crowded truck each morning, Cambodian seamstress Sim Samphor cannot help but worry about catching the coronavirus that has closed down most of the country in recent weeks.

 Schools, restaurants and casinos have been ordered to shut, religious gatherings and sporting fixtures banned, and hotels turned into makeshift hospitals by the government.